flipt-io/flipt/DEVELOPMENT.md

 The three ports `8080`, `8081`, `9000` will be forwarded to your local machine automatically.

-`8081` is the UI dev port that runs the `yarn dev server` that you can open in your browser.
+`8081` is the UI dev port that runs the `npm dev server` that you can open in your browser.